Takashiidobe/ddia-bookclub/ch1/questions.md

 -- YOUR ANSWER HERE --

 ## What makes a system scalable?
-What are the characteristics of a stable system?
+What are the characteristics of a scalable system?

 -- YOUR ANSWER HERE --